semrush/intergalactic/website/docs/components/dropdown/dropdown.md

 @## Usage in UX/UI

 - Do not use dropdown inside dropdown.
-- When dropdown is opened, the trigger should be in the `active` state.
+- When dropdown is opened, the trigger should get the `active` state.

 ![When dropdown is opened, the trigger should be in the `active` state ](static/dropdown-trigger-yes-no.png)